pjf/pjf.github.io/ethics/_posts/2014-02-04-tolerance-now-maximises-sharehold-value.md

 title: Tolerance, not bigotry, now maximises sharehold value
 tags: diversity coke coca-cola longpost superbowl ethics
 footer: "Want to learn more about how we're getting better?
 Here's [why 2013 was the best year in human history](http://bit.ly/1fCGce8)."
+description: "Coca-Cola knew its 2014 Superbowl advertisement would revealed bigotry and hatred, but they screened it anyway.
+Why?"
 ---

 Yesterday Coca-Cola showed an advertisement as part of the superbowl coverage.